The Benefits of using Wirehouse E-Learning Courses:

-- Saves time and money compared to face to face and group training methods.
+- Saves time and money compared with face to face and group training methods.

 - The training is easier to access.
-End users can run the training anywhere at any time as long as they have internet access.
+Providing Health and Safety courses online mean end users can run the training anywhere at any time as long as they have internet access.

 - High quality content – all courses are RoSPA approved.